 If only a kiss on the boo-boo could make it all better.
-But parents of a child in pain know that helping is often more complicated than that and sometimes you may feel like you can’t help at all.
-But don’t underestimate your role: Pediatric experts stress that moms and dads are vital to a child’s ability to manage and even end pain.
+But as parents, we know that kids can suffer pain and that helping is often more complicated than that.
+Sometimes you may feel like you can’t help at all.
+But don’t underestimate your role: pediatric experts stress that parents are vital to managing and even ending pain.
 Here are a handful of ways you can help, whether your child’s condition is new or has been going for years.

-Go to school.
 Anticipate challenges at your child’s school, especially if they have an illness that isn’t visible.
-While schools usually understand the need to accommodate a child with cancer or diabetes, chronic issues like headaches and backaches are harder to see, McGrath says, and they can come and go, so they may not take your child’s condition as seriously.
-Make an appointment to talk to your child’s teacher and the school nurse, and the principal.
-And don’t be afraid to repeat yourself.
+While schools usually understand the need to accommodate a child with cancer or diabetes, chronic issues like headaches and backaches are harder to see, McGrath says.
+They can come and go, so they may not take your child’s condition as seriously.